owerdogan/whoami-project/README.md

 And that's it, now you're ready to fire up the tool!

 ### Usage
- After completing setup, run the application by typing "Kali Whoami" in the search menu or by typing "sudo kali-whoami --help" in a terminal
+ After completing the setup, run the application by typing "Kali Whoami" in the search menu or by typing "sudo kali-whoami --help" in a terminal

 Parameter | Description
 -------|-------------------